Friendship Park (San Diego–Tijuana): History

 On August 18, 1971, the surrounding area in the United States was inaugurated as a California State Park by First Lady Pat Nixon.
 Celebrating the first phase of what was envisioned as "International Friendship Park," Mrs. Nixon declared, "I hope there won't be a fence too long here."

+For the inauguration of the park, Nixon had the wire fence removed and people from both sides could hang out and they greeted each other and exchanged autographs.

+For decades friendship park was the epicenter of binational friendships and community, with a retrospective article in the Colombia Political Review noting, "In its early decades, the spirit of community was omnipresent.
+Families from both sides of the border filled Friendship Park, picnicking, surfing, and enjoying the park’s ocean views.
+Visitors from Mexico would venture to Imperial Beach, San Diego, for soccer matches, and beachgoers would wander from San Diego to Playas de Tijuana for tacos."

 Until 1994, there was only a simple barbed wire fence, and Americans and Mexicans could meet on the border under the supervision of the U.S. Border Patrol.
 Various social events have taken place in this park, including yoga classes, religious services, weddings, dances and baptisms.